nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/7VBtGTlkAdM/index.md

 ---
 title: 1 thing that sinks a consulting engagement before it starts gaining traction?
-description: 'Discover the key factor that can derail your consulting engagement before it even begins.
-Join Martin Hinshelwood for essential insights! #agile #consulting #shorts'
+description: "Discover the key factor that can derail your consulting engagement before it even begins.
+Join Martin Hinshelwood for essential insights! #agile #consulting #shorts"
 date: 2023-12-08
 videoId: 7VBtGTlkAdM
 url: /resources/videos/:slug